 Overstay was a pleasant surprise, it’s minimal eco-friendly and cheap.
 The perfect solution to stay in Tel Aviv.

-For this reason, Overstay is the Best Green Hostel in Tel Aviv for 2017!
+For this reason, Overstay is the Best Green Hostel in Tel Aviv!

 Book it directly here and enjoy your adventure in Tel Aviv 😉

-Have you already been in the hostel?
+Have you already been to the hostel?
 Let me know your impressions!